CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiWizard/txt/c/DER.2.2 Provision for IT forensics.txt

 #### DER.2.2.A9 Preliminary selection of forensically relevant data [Investigator]

-It SHOULD be determined which secondary data (eg log data or traffic recordings) will be made available in which way and for how long within the legal framework for possible forensic evidences.
+It SHOULD be determined which secondary data (eg log data or traffic recordings) are kept in the way and for how long within the legal framework for possible forensic evidence.

-#### DER.2.2.A10 IT Forensic Security of Evidence [Investigator, Investigator]
+#### DER.2.2.A10 IT forensic security of evidence [investigator, investigator]

 In order to secure evidence, if possible, the entire volume should be forensically duplicated.
 If that is not possible, for.
 For example, in the case of volatile data in RAM or in SAN partitions, a method should be chosen that changes as little data as possible.